Page Content

 Graduate school: Mayo Clinic Graduate School of Biomedical Sciences

 About me: I was born and raised in Cameroon before moving to Worcester, Massachusetts, as a teenager.
-I studied Chemistry at Worcester State University and performed research at the University of Massachusetts Medical School, before moving to Rochester, MN, to complete the combined M.D.-Ph.D. program at Mayo Clinic College of Medicine and Science.
+I studied Chemistry at Worcester State University and performed research at the University of Massachusetts Medical School, before moving to Rochester, Minnesota, to complete the combined M.D. and Ph.D. program at Mayo Clinic College of Medicine and Science.
 Outside of work, I enjoy spending time with family, being outdoors, visiting national parks, and playing/watching soccer.

 Michael Martini, M.D., Ph.D.